 The COM proposal is still under the scrutiny of the co-legislators.
 In this paper, we aim to aid lawmakers by analyzing and evaluating the draft regulation as proposed by the Commission, taking into account the ECB's legal opinion and previous documents issued by the ECB on this matter, e. g. the 2020 "Report on a Digital Euro", ECB (2020).
-To do so, Section 2 analyzes the explicit and implicit goals of the digital euro's introduction, as well as potential unintended side effects.
-Section 3 examines the proposed regulation's capacity to achieve these goals while mitigating undesired outcomes.
+To do so, Section 2 starts with outlining some legal and functional distinctions, Next, Section 3 analyzes the explicit and implicit goals of the digital euro's introduction, as well as potential unintended side effects.
+Section 4 examines the proposed regulation's capacity to achieve these goals while mitigating undesired outcomes.
 The paper concludes with a summary of findings and reflections on the broader implications of the digital euro for the EU's monetary and financial ecosystem.